emqxarchive/emqx-docs-en/source/plugins.rst

 Hooks
 :::::::

-client online and offline, topic subscription, message sending and receiving can be handlled through hooks.
+Events of client's online and offline, topic subscription, message sending and receiving can be handled through hooks.

 emqx_plugin_template.erl: